 On July 31st, we hosted a tea and talk on hostas.
 The afternoon started with a wonderful group of guests enjoying tea, ginger scones, and lavender cookies.
 This allowed for an informal introduction and an opportunity for people to ask questions and stroll through the gardens.

 Next we gathered around some work tables to get a hands-on lesson on how to divide hostas.
-After a quick demo by Rick, each participant was given a hosta to divide and take home with them at the end of the class.
+After a quick demo, each participant was given a hosta to divide and take home with them at the end of the class.

 We always enjoy a day spent with garden enthusiasts and love the conversation that happens when we can all come together and share our experiences and love of plants.
 We look forward to our next event here at Fernwood!